EddieStn/hangman/README.md

 7. Press Enter.
 Your local clone will be created.
 8. Requirements.txt can be left empty as this project does not use any external libraries.

+# Local Deployment
+### Now you have a copy of the repository, but to make any change changes you need Gitpod code editor
+1. Go to gitpod.io and log in with your github account
+2. In Github on the hangman repository, click the green button "Gitpod"
+3. Now you have the hangman project in your workspace
+4. Clicking the project will install all the required packages and open the gitpod code editor

-# Deployment
+# External Deployment
 ### The site was deployed to Heroku.
 The steps to deploy are as follows:

 * Log in to Heroku Heroku
 * Click New